cmsj/mjolnir.cmsj.caffeinate/README.md

 ### Your module's require-path

-Our sample module is called "mjolnir.ext.foobar".
+Our sample module is called "mjolnir.yourid.foobar".
 This is both the name of the module, and its require-path.
 It's a good practice to make the module name and require path the same thing.

 ### Picking a name for your module

 You should prefix your module's name with "mjolnir." followed by a short unique identifier owned by you, e.g. maybe your initials.
+Don't use "yourid", that's just here for example.
 For example, my grid module is published as "mjolnir.sd.grid" where "sd" are my initials.

 ### Installing prerequisites